-- 6. The Duties Act provides that a matrimonial instrument that deals with matrimonial property includes: - (a) s129(a) a maintenance agreement registered under the Family Law Act 1975 (Cth) (Family Law Act) section 86 or approved under the Family Law Act section 87 - (b) s129(b) a financial agreement made under the Family Law Act section 90B, 90C or 90D - (c) s129(c) a splitting agreement and - (d) s129(d) an order of a court under the Family Law Act. - 7.
-The Duties Act provides that a de facto relationship instrument that deals with de facto relationship property includes: - (a) s130(a) a financial agreement or former financial agreement within the meaning of those terms in the Family Court Act 1997 (Family Court Act) section 205T and - (b) s130(b) an order of a court under: - (i) the Family Court Act Part 5A or - (ii) a law of the Commonwealth or another State or Territory that substantially corresponds to the Family Court Act Part 5A. - 8.
-Under section 113 of the Duties Act, duty is not chargeable on a dutiable transaction to the extent that it is effected by a matrimonial instrument mentioned in section 129(b) or (c) of the Duties Act or a de facto relationship instrument mentioned in section 130(a) of the Duties Act. - 9.
-Section 131 of the Duties Act provides that, under certain circumstances, nominal duty is chargeable on a dutiable transaction that is: - (a) effected by a matrimonial instrument referred to in section 129(a) or (d) of the Duties Act or a de facto relationship instrument referred to in section 130(b) of the Duties Act or - (b) in accordance with a matrimonial instrument referred to in paragraph section 129(b) or (c) of the Duties Act or a de facto relationship instrument referred to in section 130(a) of the Duties Act. - 10.
-Sections 113 and 131 of the Duties Act apply if the relationship between the parties has ended and under the transaction, the property is, or is to be, transferred to: - (a) either or both of the parties to the marriage or de facto relationship or - (b) a child or children of either of the parties to the marriage or de facto relationship, or a trustee of such a child or children or - (c) in the case of a marriage, a trustee of a superannuation fund.
+- 6. The Duties Act provides that a matrimonial instrument that deals with matrimonial property includes:3 - (a) a maintenance agreement registered under the Family Law Act section 86 or approved under the Family Law Act section 87 - (b) a financial agreement made under the Family Law Act section 90B, 90C or 90D - (c) a splitting agreement if it is: - (i) a superannuation agreement (defined by the Family Law Act section 90XH) that has effect under the Family Law Act Part VIIIB - (ii) a flag lifting agreement (defined by the Family Law Act section 90XN) that has effect under the Family Law Act Part VIIIB and

+- (d) an order of a court under the Family Law Act. - 7.
+The Duties Act provides that a de facto relationship instrument that deals with de facto relationship property includes:4 - (a) a financial agreement or former financial agreement within the meaning of those terms in the Family Court Act 1997 (Family Court Act) section 205T - (b) a splitting agreement if it is: - (i) a de facto superannuation agreement (defined by the Family Law Act section 90YK) that has effect under the Family Law Act Part VIIIC or - (ii) a de facto flag lifting agreement (defined by the Family Law Act section 90YS) that has effect under the Family Law Act Part VIIIC and

+- (c) an order of a court under: - (i) the Family Court Act Part 5A or the Family Law Act Part VIIIC or - (ii) a law of the Commonwealth or another State or Territory that substantially corresponds to the Family Court Act Part 5A or Family Law Act Part VIIIC. - 8.
+Under section 113 of the Duties Act, duty is not chargeable on a dutiable transaction to the extent that it is effected by a matrimonial instrument or a de facto relationship instrument. - 9.
+Section 131 of the Duties Act provides that, under certain circumstances, nominal duty is chargeable on a dutiable transaction to the extent that is in accordance with a matrimonial instrument or a de facto relationship instrument.
+This section applies if the relationship between the parties has ended and under the transaction, the property is, or is to be, transferred to: - (a) either or both of the parties to the marriage or de facto relationship or - (b) a child5 or children of either of the parties to the marriage or de facto relationship, or a trustee of such a child or children or - (c) a trustee of a superannuation fund.